alexstorer/lexisparse/README.md

 * `-o` specifies the location to write the output text files (one per article)
 * `-m` specifies the metadata to look for in a document.
 Not every document needs to have this metadata!
 It can only find metadata that is followed by a colon at the beginning of a line.  _Copyright can also be included as a potential metadata field, and will not be expected to begin a line followed by a colon._
 * `-dmy` is a flag to search for a line containing only a date, and include it in the 'Date' field of the resulting file.
 * `-t` is a flag to extract the title from the file and add it to the csv.
-This feature is still somewhat beta.
+This feature is experimental.
 * `-v` verbose, print output for each file scanned.
 If false, print a progress bar.